-How to Conduct an Interview that Leads to Strong Hires
+How to Conduct Interviews that Lead to Strong Hires

 How to Conduct an Interview in Four Steps

 Small business hiring processes require asking certain, typical questions.
-These questions can range from information about previous employment, educational background and other basic inquiries.
-However, it’s crucial to ask questions that pertain to your business’s specific industry to ensure that the candidate has relevant experience.
+These questions can range from information about their work history, education background, and other basic inquiries.
+However, you should ask open ended questions pertaining to your business’s industry.
+This way, you can ensure that the candidate has relevant experience.

-Every business varies, but a good way to gain insight is to ask the prospect if they keep up with recent industry news.
-For example, if you own a manufacturing business, you could ask interviewees about recent manufacturing articles they have read.
-Ask them to list a few manufacturing industry trends; this will allow you to determine if they adequately understand the industry.
+Every business is different.
+However, a good way to gain valuable insight is to ask the prospect if they keep up with industry news.
+For example, if you own a wholesale business, you could ask interviewees about recent wholesale articles they have read.
+Ask them to list a few industry trends; this will allow you to determine if they adequately understand the industry.

 In addition, you should ask your candidates about their experience with specific technologies and tasks relating to the role.
-Before the interview, you should request that they bring samples of their work, if that is possible or applicable to the role.
-The more that you can find out about an applicant’s familiarity with how your industry works and their experience executing necessary tasks, the easier your hiring decision will be.
+Before the job interview, you should ask the applicant to bring samples of their work, if that’s applicable to the role.
+The more that you can learn about an applicant’s familiarity with your industry, the easier your hiring decision will be.

-Successful small business hiring departments often acknowledge Charles Swindoll’s quote “Life is 10% of what happens to me and 90% of how I react to it.”
-Thus, small business interview questions that focus on revealing behavioral patterns are fundamental.
-Some applicants might have all the credentials and intellect, but what if they have an anger management problem, or consistently fail to meet deadlines?
+Some applicants might have the necessary credentials, but what if they have an anger management problem?
+Or, what if they consistently fail to meet deadlines?
 Overlooking behavioral problems, character flaws and professional weaknesses can cause problems for your business in the future.

-To learn about your applicants’ personalities and determine how they perform in the workplace, ask scenario-based questions.
-These questions can include how they would handle difficult situations, what their decision-making process is and how they remediate mistakes.
+To determine how the applicant performs in the workplace, ask questions about scenarios they might face on the job.
+These questions can include how they would handle difficult situations, how they make decisions, and how they remediate mistakes.

 4. Inquire About Ideal Company Culture

 When you meet with applicants, it is crucial that you determine whether they’d fit in with your current staff.
 When employees work well with their peers, you’ll likely see that their quality of work is elevated.
-So, when going through the hiring process, you should aim to select an individual who will complement your staff.
+So, when going through the hiring process, you should aim to select a great hire who will complement your staff.

 Company culture varies depending on industry, and each small business is different.
 Your business might be extremely relaxed, with employees dressing casually.
 Or perhaps your business is more corporate.
 Since company cultures can vary greatly, it makes sense to ask questions that assess a prospect’s fit.

-For instance, if your company frequently holds sport-related outings like going to baseball games or playing in a kick ball league, you could ask the candidate about their hobbies.
-By asking this, you can gain insight to see if the applicant would be interested in participating in the types of company events that you host.
+For instance, if your company has a kickball league, you could ask the candidate about their hobbies.
+By asking this, you can determine if the applicant would be interested in taking part in company events.

 Another way to assess a prospect’s fit is to ask about their ideal work environment.
-This can tell you about their work style and ideal department.
-For example, extroverted prospects could thrive in sales or customer service roles, while reclusive applicants might excel in a role that doesn’t require a lot of socialization.
+This can tell you about their work style and what job satisfaction means to them.
+For example, extroverted prospects could thrive in sales or customer service roles.
+In comparison, reclusive applicants might excel in a role that doesn’t require a lot of socialization.

 Conduct Better Interviews – and Hire the Right Employees!

-Interviewing candidates can seem tedious, but by asking the right questions you can recruit the right employee.
+Interviewing candidates can seem tedious to hiring managers and small business owners.
+But by asking the right questions, you can avoid recruiting bad hires.
 If you’ve had success recruiting new employees, share your tips with us in the comment section below!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.